alex-sun/ir2dis2/README.md

 # iRacing Discord Bot

 A production-grade Discord bot that tracks iRacing race results for selected drivers and posts them automatically to designated Discord channels.
-The bot operates entirely within Docker, requires no host Python installation, and includes robust reliability features for extended operation.
+It includes robust reliability features for extended operation.

 ## ✨ Features